ntoll/drogulus/README.rst

 The ``make`` command is a useful starting point.
 If you type ``make check`` and see a passing test suite followed by a coverage report then you should be set up all fine and dandy.

-You can't do much with the drogulus at the moment although this should change very soon.